-The course will also involve a special team project during the semester.
-Each group will consist of 5-6 persons selected by the instructor.
-The final product of the project will be a short voice-over Power Point presentation (i.e., around 8-10 minutes) on a topic of their choice based on a list of options provided by the instructor.
+The course will also involve a Special Project during the semester.
+The final product of the project will be a short voice-over Power Point presentation (i.e., around 8-12 minutes) on a topic of your choice.
 Three parts of the project will be due during the semester:

-Part 1: Selection of project topic by teams.
+Part 1: Selection of project topic.
 Possible topical areas include - algae species of particular ecological importance (e.g., harmful algae bloom species, unique structure and/or function, major habitat component, important food web species), important processes associated with algae (e.g., primary production, nitrogen fixation), the role of algae in specific ecosystems (e.g., kelp forests, Atlantic Sargassum communities, Lake Okeechobee, Florida Bay), or algal biotechnology (biofuel production, aquaculture).
-On time submission of topics will be associated with 2 points for each team member.
+On time submission of topics will be associated with 2 points.

-Part 2: Each team will submit an outline of the main elements of their project.
-The major role for each team member in the project should be highlighted in the outline.
-On time submission of outlines will be associated with 6 points for each team member.
+Part 2: Submission of an outline of the main elements of their project, including some examples of references that will be used for major topical areas.
+On time submission of outlines will be associated with 6 points.